Fair Tax Plan, Its Pros, Cons and Effect

 How the Fair Tax Plan Isn't Fair to You

-A 23 percent sales tax is regressive because it would impact the poor the most.
+A 23 percent sales tax is regressive because it impacts the poor the most.
 To make it more progressive, the Fair Tax Act proposes that all Americans receive a monthly “prebate."
 The prebate would be equal to the 23 percent tax on the monthly cost of living at the poverty level.
 According to the Department of Health and Human Services, the poverty level for a family of four was $24,600 in 2018.
-The prebate would total $5,658 a year (0.023 times $24,600.)
+The prebate would total $5,658 a year, or 0.023 times $24,600.

 Studies That Support the Fair Tax

 The Beacon Hill Institute calculated that the base for the Fair Tax would be 81 percent of 2007 GDP, or $11.2 trillion.
 A 23 percent sales tax would collect $2.6 trillion, which is $358 billion more than the income tax that it would replace.

 The study also uses a model that shows: